-- Notification of a candidate's need for exam accommodations must be made at the time of application. - All requests for exam accommodations will be reviewed on a case-by-case basis. - The candidate must provide a letter that describes the type of disability and gives a detailed description of the accommodations being requested.
+• Notification of a candidate's need for exam accommodations must be made at the time of application.

+- The candidate must provide a letter that describes the type of disability and gives a detailed description of the accommodations being requested.
 In addition, the candidate must provide a letter on official letterhead from a physician or other licensed specialist that documents the diagnosis, treatment provided, and last date of treatment.
-The letter must also explain the need for the requested accommodations. - A detailed statement must be sent to the Commission regarding past exam accommodations and, if none were provided, explaining why the requested accommodations are currently needed. - If additional time is being requested, the precise amount needed must be specified and the letter from the physician or other healthcare professional must also indicate the time needed as well as the diagnostic basis for the request. - All documentation/information provided must be current and at the time of application not more than 90 days (3 months) old.
+The letter must also explain the need for the requested accommodations and included in their online application. - A detailed statement must be sent to the Commission regarding past exam accommodations and, if none were provided, explaining why the requested accommodations are currently needed. - If additional time is being requested, the precise amount needed must be specified and the letter from the physician or other healthcare professional must also indicate the time needed as well as the diagnostic basis for the request. - All documentation/information provided must be current and at the time of application not more than 90 days (3 months) old.